 Although Panama City isn't too far from the northern reaches of South America, it is only a three-hour flight from Miami.
 Panama City has become one of the most important banking cities in the western hemisphere, so business fliers have prompted a strong selection of flights to east coast cities in the U.S. as well as South America.

 Sometimes, casual airfare shopping for Panama City's Tocumen Airport can turn into a budget vacation.
 For example, American Airlines once offered an eye-popping one-way sale fare of $84 to Panama City from either Orlando or Miami.
 With taxes and fees, that figure jumped to nearly $140.
 But a round trip fare for one person in July came in under $300.
-Typically, you'd pay twice that fare.
+Typical fares today might run three times that amount.
 It was one of those deals that appeared and vanished in a short time.

 American isn't the only airline to offer deals to Panama, so it pays to aggregate your airfare search by using a tool that reviews at multiple sources.

 Great Wildlife Watching

 The picture above was taken in a place called Dolphin Bay.
 It's just a few miles from the village of Bocas Del Toro, and you can book an all-day porpoise watching/snorkeling trip for under $30/person.
 The best time to spot porpoises at play is in the morning.
 By afternoon, they've moved to deeper, cooler waters.